Get the facts about Naegleria fowleri and Primary Amoebic Meningoencephalitis.

-The only survivor of Primary Amoebic Meningoencephalitis (PAM) in the United States was correctly diagnosed with PAM within 30 hours of the onset of symptoms.
+There have been 4 survivors of Primary Amoebic Meningoencephalitis (PAM) in the United States.
+The patients were correctly diagnosed with PAM within 18 hours of presenting to the ER.
 It is critical that patients be taken to the emergency room as soon as symptoms appear (headache, stiff neck and vomiting) after swimming in warm fresh water.

 Primary Amoebic Meningoencephalitis Diagnosis and Treatment

 The Center for Disease Control (CDC) has representatives available 24/7 for diagnostic assistance and treatment recommendations.